We’ve all had those moments — you’re feeling great, then something happens, and suddenly your confidence takes a hit.

 1. Start your day the right way

 Many successful people emphasise the importance of the way they start their day.
 Personally, I couldn’t agree more.
-I experienced a huge shift in my confidence and productivity when I changed the way I commenced my day.
+I experienced a huge shift in my confidence and productivity when I changed the way I start my day.
 For me, the epiphany was when I realised that getting up early and jumping straight into work was not helpful.

-I would often get distracted by so many shiny things and then not end up being that productive On top of that, the demands of the day would take over and I could feel my confidence and enthusiasm diminish as I contemplated everything I had to accomplish.
+On top of that, the demands of the day would take over and I could feel my confidence and enthusiasm diminish as I contemplated everything I had to accomplish.
 So, I turned things around!
 Now I start my day by charging my batteries first: reading, listening to some inspirational audios and doing some exercise – everything else gets dealt with afterwards.
 What would your ideal morning routine look like?

 2. Surround yourself with the right people

 You most probably have a very clear idea by now which people in your life are right behind you, and which ones can’t be relied upon.
 It’s important to focus on those people who’ve got your back rather than waste energy trying to convince those who are not.
 People are people after all, and very often the way they behave comes down to the way they are, not you.
-If you notice that someone’s presence is affecting your confidence, take responsibility for your own happiness and wellbeing.
-It may also be a great opportunity to ask yourself why you feel that way – is there a part of you that needs healing?
+If you notice that someone’s presence is affecting your confidence, take a moment to look within and consider what you can do to support your own happiness and wellbeing.
+As Eleanor Roosvelt said in one of her quotes: “No one can make you feel inferior without your consent.”

 3. Build an attitude of positive expectations